 Old-world charm meets modern-day arts.
 St. Augustine is full of historical landmarks and eclectic places of interest.
 The food offerings will make your taste buds sing and you’ll find some of the best wines you will ever taste.

-Where to stay: From micro and mini homes, studios, and condos, there are plenty of fun and stylish Airbnb accommodations options.
+Where to stay: From micro and mini homes, to studios, and condos, there are plenty of fun and stylish Airbnb accommodation options.
 If this isn’t your cup of tea, there are many options for bed and breakfasts spots with cute and modern vibes.

 Things to do: Old Jail, St. Augustine’s Oldest Store Museum, Classic Car Museum, Governor’s House Museum, San Sebastian Winery, Potter’s Wax Museum, Spanish Military Hospital Museum, Colonial Quarter, St. Augustine Distillery

 Tips for saving: The cheapest rates in St. Augustine are mid to late September.
 Many attractions have specials on their websites that offer buy-one-get-one-free deals and coupons.
 Jump on a trolley tour to enjoy more stops, many of which are free to the public.
 Complimentary tours and tastings are available at wineries and distilleries.

 Gatlinburg is a quaint town with all the scenic views to last you a lifetime.
 It has plenty of Southern hospitality and a ton of options for food and drinks.
 If you’re looking to stay busy, this small but mighty town is buzzing with all sorts of activities for the entire family.